Blackdread/canon-sdk-java/README.md

 - Control multiple cameras
 - Simple extendable recorder implementation

 Support for MAC OSX is not intended for now, but only few changes in implementation should be required to make it work.
+Only changes in library loader class should be needed.

-As stated by EDSDK, 64 bit version is given as is but might not work properly.
-In any case, prefer to use 32 bit version by running on a java of x86.
+Both 64 bit and 32 bit versions are supported.

 # Java versions
 First release will support java 8.